Sphereon-Opensource/essifi-deliverables/functional_specifications/functional_specification_of_pe_openapi_spec_and_models_generator_component.md

 #### PE-Models library

 The pe-models library is a pre-published ready to use `typescript` `node-module` that can be directly downloaded and installed from `npmjs.com`.
 This can be used in any javascript based project to have a consistent structure of the models required in presentation exchange between verifier and holders of verifiable credentials.

+The PE-Models library will also be used in the libraries desiring to validate and verify presentation definitions and submissions.